chendry/LSY201/README.md

 ### Taking the Picture

-Calling `takePicture` instructs the camera to take a picture and store it as a JPEG file which can later be read.
+`takePicture` takes a picture and stores it as a JPEG file on the camera which can later be read back.

     camera.takePicture();

 **IMPORTANT**: You must perform a reset before taking another picture.
-If you do not, the second `takePicture` call will effectively be ignored and you will read back the JPEG data from the first image.
+If you do not, the second `takePicture` call will be ignored and you will read back the JPEG data from the first image.

 ### Reading the Image

-Call `readJpegFileSize` repetedly to read the JPEG data stored on the camera from the last picture taken.
+Call `readJpegFileContent` repeatedly to read the JPEG image data stored on the camera.
 This method expects three parameters:

 1. the 0-based offset of where in the JPEG file you want to start reading.
 (Must be a multiple of 8.)
 2. a buffer to hold the data, and
 3. the size of that buffer.

-The method returns `true` when it puts new data into the buffer, or `false` if it has not because the end-of-file has been reached.
+The method returns `true` when it has put new data into the buffer, or `false` if it has not because the end-of-file has been reached.

-For example, the following reads the entire contents of the JPEG and writes each byte to the serial port:
+For example, the following reads the entire contents of the JPEG and writes each byte to Serial:

     uint16_t offset = 0;
     uint8_t buf[32];